 Using the same data processing principle as McCrea-Strub et al. (2011), all costs were converted into 2014 Euros by using the local currency to Euros exchange rate.
-To standardize financial information into data that could be compared across all countries studied, costs were also adjusted to account for purchasing power parity (PPP), an indicator of the local 'value' of one dollar.
+To standardise financial information into data that could be compared across all countries studied, costs were also adjusted to account for purchasing power parity (PPP), an indicator of the local 'value' of one dollar.
 PPP-adjusted values were then converted into 2014 euros.

-1.3.3.
-Methodology for assessing resource allocation at the national level a) Country sample and surveys
+2.3.3 Methodology for assessing resource allocation at the national level a) Country sample and surveys

-The analysis of resource mobilization at the country level, which forms part of the analysis of the funding gaps for effective management of Marine Protected Areas, strongly depends on the ability to identify the financial resources mobilized through international cooperation as well as through government budgets for each country in the Mediterranean (Figure 8 below).
+The analysis of resource mobilisation at country level, which forms part of the analysis of the financing gaps for effective management of Marine Protected Areas, strongly depends on the ability to identify the financial resources mobilised through international cooperation as well as through government budgets for each country in the Mediterranean (Figure 8 below).